bretticus/rackspace-cloud-files-cdn-sync/README.md

 Settings File
 -------------

-place a settings.ini file (in the same folder as the script) to avoid being prompted for settings each time.
+Place a settings.ini file (in the same folder as the script) to avoid being prompted for settings each time.

 Here are some sample contents of the settings.ini file: